npaguio/cse15l-lab-reports/labreport1.md

  - Working directory when command ran: `/home`

  - After I entered `cd` into the terminal with the argument `lecture1`, there was also no output produced so the command ran successfully and this was not an error.
-But I had checked the working directory after, and instead of `/home` it was `/home/lecture1`.
-Although there was no output produced, the working directory changed which can be seen in the text before where I was able to type, where instead of `[user@sahara ~]$` it was `[user@sahara ~/lecture1]$`.
+I checked the working directory after, and instead of `/home` it was `/home/lecture1`.
+This is because `cd` changes the directory of the terminal, so here it changed from `/home` to `/home/lecture1`.
+Although there was no output produced, the change in working directory can also be seen in the text before where I was able to type, where instead of `[user@sahara ~]$` it was `[user@sahara ~/lecture1]$`.

 ### **Using** `cd` **with the argument being a path to a file:**